azauditor/LinuxAudit/README.md

 ## Groups

-This is to determine if an account or group is assigned to another group.
-Ex: If group A is given root access and Group B is part of Group A then those assigned to Group B has root privileges.
-Same goes if Group C is assigned to Group B.
+This is to determine if an account is assigned to another group.

 ``` Bash
 getent group > Group.txt